Beyond Backpropagation: Optimization with Multi-Tangent Forward Gradients: Discussion

-Our results confirm prior assumptions that aggregating a forward gradient over multiple tangents improves its performance.
+\paragraph*{Answer to \labelcref{rq:multi_tangent}: More tangents improve both gradient approximation and optimization.} Our results confirm prior assumptions that aggregating a forward gradient over multiple tangents improves its performance.
 Increasing the number of tangents $k$ consistently improves both the approximation of the gradient's direction (\Cref{sub:eval:approximation_quality}) and optimization performance (\Crefrange{sub:eval:math_optimization}{sub:eval:sota_nn}).
-We demonstrate that the single-tangent forward gradient often struggles in high-dimensional spaces, even for simple functions like the \emph{Sphere}, consistent with prior observations \citep{belouzeOptimizationBackpropagation2022,ren2023scaling}.
+We demonstrate that the single-tangent forward gradient often struggles in high-dimensional spaces, even for simple functions like the \emph{Sphere}, consistent with prior observations \cite{belouzeOptimizationBackpropagation2022,ren2023scaling}.
 By increasing $k$, we can alleviate this to a degree and scale to larger dimensions.

 \paragraph*{Answer to \labelcref{rq:combination}: Orthogonal projection can yield more accurate forward gradients, especially for non-orthogonal tangents.}

 Our study of different combination approaches shows that the orthogonal projection of the gradient onto the subspace spanned by the tangents can be computed with low overhead from the individual forward gradients and yields the most accurate gradient approximation (\Cref{sub:eval:approximation_quality}).
 Somewhat surprisingly, this does not directly translate to better optimization performance; a simple average over the single-tangent forward gradients performs roughly on par with the orthogonal projection (\Crefrange{sub:eval:math_optimization}{sub:eval:sota_nn}).
 We demonstrate that this is due to the tangent sampling method producing near-orthogonal tangents, which makes orthogonalization less impactful, and show that orthogonal projection significantly outperforms simpler combinations when one cannot rely on the tangents being near-orthogonal (\Cref{sub:eval:non_orthog_tangents}).